 - Researcher: A researcher is equipped to carry out theoretical and experimental research in the realm of software engineering technologies, programming or design paradigms, or software engineering methods.
 As a researcher you can find ways to improve the reliability of software and systems.

-A tool builder is proficient in the state-of-the-art software engineering techniques needed to create or contribute to fit-for-purpose, maintainable software tools.
+- Tool Builder: A tool builder is proficient in the state-of-the-art software engineering techniques needed to create or contribute to fit-for-purpose, maintainable software tools.

-There are different aspects of software engineering and you have knowledge and understanding of these aspects, including a mathematical background, software management, quality assurance, requirements engineering, architectural design, detailed design, software construction and programming languages.
-Furthermore you have specialist knowledge and understanding of one or more sub-fields, or aspects of the software engineering discipline, e.g. programming languages, software composition, service-oriented architectures, model-driven engineering and model checking.
-The software requirements for one or more application areas, such as pervasive systems and network protocols, information systems and security are also well known for you.
+Your knowledge will cover the different key aspects of software engineering.
+This means you will have a solid background in mathematics, software management, quality assurance, requirements engineering, architectural design, detailed design, software construction and programming languages.
+On top of that, you will have specialist knowledge of one or more sub-fields, or aspects of the software engineering discipline, such as programming languages, software composition, service-oriented architectures, model-driven engineering or model checking.
+The software requirements for one or more application areas, such as pervasive systems and network protocols, information systems and security will also be familiar to you.